Over our years of ministering in Uganda, it is the children who

 caregiver instead of parent is that oftentimes, one or both parents are deceased (usually from AIDS), and the children are being cared for by an Aunt,

 Uncle, Grandparent, or what is called a “Child Head of Household” – meaning that the oldest child is taking care of all his or her siblings.

 Without an education, these children have virtually no chance to improve their conditions, and they enter into a cycle of on-going poverty.
-Oftentimes, the young ladies get pregnant and or get married at a young age because they believe that it the only way for them to survive.
+Oftentimes, the young ladies get pregnant and/or get married at a young age because they believe it is the only way for them to survive.
 Some even resort to prostitution to put food on the table to feed themselves and their families.

 An education can break the cycle of poverty – something most people take for granted.